akliouev/telebot/README.md

 telebot.sh --token=<TOKEN> --read
 ```

 This will dump a JSON structure with the latest updates for the given bot token.
-Useful to fiure out chat ids
+Useful to figure out chat ids